Skip to main content Scroll Top

 GOALS

-➢ Assess social, economic and resource visitor impacts for Windward Oahu.
+➢ Assess societal, economic, and ecosystem visitor impacts for Windward Oʻahu.

 ➢ Evaluate and prioritize potential options to address priority issues.

-➢ Implement additional assessments for selected communities island-wide.
+➢ Implement additional assessments for selected populations island-wide.

-➢ Provide comprehensive outreach and education for impacted communities.
+➢ Provide comprehensive outreach and education for impacted groups.

 STRATEGIES

-➢ Provide a baseline estimate of visitors at representative Windward communities.
+➢ Provide a baseline estimate of visitors to representative Windward areas.

-➢ Evaluate community perception related to tourism benefits and impacts.
+➢ Evaluate public perception related to tourism benefits and impacts.

-➢ Conduct a comparative analysis of existing data, plans and studies and community surveys that help illuminate the challenges and benefits associated with tourism.
+➢ Conduct a comparative analysis of existing data, plans, studies, and public surveys that help illuminate the challenges and benefits associated with tourism.

-➢ Develop visitor impacts recommendations and implementation strategies.
+➢ Develop visitor impact recommendations and implementation strategies.

 Please read more in the complete project summary (November 2020)